Welcome to UMD

 If your department is ordering a new computer:

-- Your may check for available spare devices for temporary use, or
+- While your device is being procured and prepared, you may check for available spare devices for temporary use, or EIT can provide a loaner device if needed.

-- EIT will configure and standardize it.
-You will be contacted by EIT when it is ready for pickup or deployment.
+- Once the new device arrives, EIT will configure and standardize it.
+You will be contacted when it is ready for pickup or deployment.

-What is EIT's Standardization Process for UMD-owned computers?
+What is EIT's Standardization Process for UMD-Owned Computers?

-What This Means To You |
+| Requirement | What This Means To You |

 |---|---|

-OS Central Management & Security Updates |
+| OS Central Management & Security Updates |

-With the new Microsoft Windows 10 End-of-Life (EOL), CampusIT requires all machines to be on Windows 11.
-Thus, we ensure your machine runs a UMD-licensed copy of Windows 11 and that all required security patches are current and applied.
-You can read more about Windows 10 EOL, here. |
+With the Windows 10 End-of-Life (EOL), Campus IT requires all machines to be on Windows 11.
+We ensure your machine runs a UMD-licensed copy of Windows 11 and that all required security patches are current and applied.
+Read more about Windows 10 EOL here.
+For Apple devices, Campus requires macOS 14 Sonoma or newer as of February 2026.
+See Minimum Computer Support Requirements for details. |

-We install campus-required security tools, including CrowdStrike antivirus and any department-specific software mandated by UMD. |
+| Required Security Software | We install campus-required security tools, including CrowdStrike antivirus and any department-specific software mandated by UMD. |

-Your computer must be joined to the UMD campus domain so you log in with your UMD DirectoryID credentials.
+| Campus Active Directory (AD) Join — IT-20 Compliance | Your computer must be joined to the UMD campus domain so you log in with your UMD Directory ID credentials.
 This is required by campus IT-20 policy.
-You can read more about it, here |
+Read more here. |

-We rename the computer to match the Campus and EIT/departmental naming scheme required for network registration and inventory tracking. |
+| Device Naming Convention | We rename the computer to match the Campus and EIT/departmental naming scheme required for network registration and inventory tracking. |

-Devices must be enrolled in centralized management tools (Intune for Windows, JAMF for Mac) so that security policies, software updates, and compliance checks can be applied remotely. |
+| Central Management Enrollment | Devices must be enrolled in centralized management tools (Intune for Windows, Jamf for Mac) so that security policies, software updates, and compliance checks can be applied remotely. |

-Admin Access |
+| Admin Access |

 Rather than running as a local administrator full-time, you use:

-Using this, you request temporary administrative when needed.
+With these tools, you request temporary administrative access when needed.
 This keeps the device secure while giving you flexibility. |

-Your device must successfully check in with OnGuard (the campus network compliance tool) before it can access UMD network resources. |
+| OnGuard / Network Check-In | Your device must successfully check in with OnGuard (the campus network compliance tool) before it can access UMD network resources. |

-All UMD-owned assets under $5k require a yellow tag and a corresponding HAM record per USM policy.
+| Hardware Asset Management (HAM) Tag & Record | All UMD-owned assets under $5k require a yellow tag and a corresponding HAM record per USM policy.
 We'll ensure this is completed. |

 Ongoing Expectations for UMD-Owned Computers